BuoyantIO/gateway-api-workshop/README.md

 bat k8s/02-canary/color-canary-10.yaml
 ```

-`color` returns blue and `color2` returns orange, so this should be easy to see
+`color` returns blue and `color2` returns green, so this should be easy to see
 from the moment we apply the resource.

 ```bash